 If you’re thinking about joining the club; have a read of some trip reports or come along to a weekly meeting to figure out what we’re all about.We also have a pretty active Facebook page.

-In general the club meets every Wednesday during term time at 7.30pm in room KH03 (this is a different room from 2016), Kirkwood Village, University of Canterbury.
-A map can be found here.
+In general the club meets every Wednesday during term time at 7.30pm in room KH03 (click here for map), Kirkwood Village, University of Canterbury.

 The best place to sign up is at one of out meetings however if none of these suit contact you can sign up online.
 To sign up online follow the instructions on the sign up page, fill out the form & pay the membership fee.